qonto/upgrade-manager/README.md

 As we scale, we deploy more and more softwares.
 We end up with hundreds of softwares to maintain across many different platforms.

-Each of this softwares need to be updated regularly to benefit from security fixes, new features etc.
+Each of these softwares need to be updated regularly to benefit from security fixes, new features etc.

 ## Dashboard
-To visualize metrics, you can use the dashboard available in the `dashboard/` directory
+To visualize metrics, you can use the dashboard available in the `dashboard/` directory [here](./dashboards/)

 ## Alerting Patterns: deciding when to update softwares
 As SREs, we like to define SLOs/SLAs based on SLIs.
 Among other things, it helps us take actions based on specific thresholds.